• Skip to main content

 Instructions

 • Lay whole CHICKEN BREASTS on top of the noodles.
-Add SALT and PEPPER.
+Add HEAVY CREAM, BUTTER, GARLIC, SALT, and PEPPER.

 • Secure the lid.
 Turn pressure release valve to the "Sealing" position.
 Select "Manual" or "Pressure cook" on HIGH pressure for 5 minutes.

 • When pressure cook cycle completes, let the pot sit undisturbed for a 10-minute natural pressure release (NPR).
-DO NOT SKIP THIS STEP because the chicken and pasta are still cooking.
+DO NOT SKIP THIS STEP!

-• Use a quick-read thermometer to confirm that chicken has reached a minimum temperature of 160 degrees Fahrenheit.
+• Insert a meat thermometer into chicken to confirm a minimum temperature of 165 degrees Fahrenheit.

 • Add PARMESAN CHEESE and gently toss to coat the noodles.

-• Shred or slice the chicken and stir it back into the pasta.
+• Shred the chicken and stir it back into the pasta.
+Garnish with PARSLEY, serve, and devour!

 • To store, cool the pasta completely and refrigerate in an airtight container up to five days.

-This recipe is well-tested and well-loved by countless people, including Instant Pot beginners!
-Take it from them, if you stray from ingredients or instructions, or if your pressure cooker process is interrupted (even accidentally), your results will probably be overcooked, undercooked, too wet, too dry, clumpy, etc etc.
+This pressure cooker entree is well-tested and very loved by countless readers, including Instant Pot beginners!
+Take it from them, if you stray from the recipe, or if your cooking process is interrupted, even accidentally, you can expect unintended results, such as overcooking, under-cooking, too wet, too dry, clumpy, etc etc.

 Equipment